-By adopting the Index investing, you are ending the search for the BEST MUTUAL FUND COMPANY and BEST FUND MANAGER.
-Investing in Index Fund and expecting the returns of the Index is the simplest way of investment.
+By adopting the Index Funds, you are actually running away from searching for the BEST fund and also avoiding the risk of a fund manager’s underperformance risk.
+Investing in an Index Fund and expecting the returns of the Index is the simplest way of investment.
 The only risk you can’t avoid is market risk, which you have to manage by proper asset allocation between debt and equity (I mean at the portfolio level).

-As you may be aware, many AMCs are now launching a lot of Index Funds.
+Therefore, should we blindly jump into Index Funds?
+The answer is NO. As you may be aware, many AMCs are now launching a lot of Index Funds.
 Because they are trying to follow the trend.
 Few launched with an idea of low cost and few brought complications by launching smart-beta funds.
 However, in my view, owning the whole market (especially Nifty 100) is far better than these various smart-beta index funds.
 I know that they may reduce the volatility.
-However, it comes with compensation of returns.
+However, it comes with compensation for returns.
 Hence, for simplicity, owning the Nifty 100 is far better.
-It remembers me the quote from John Bogle.
+Beware…You don’t need all Index Funds.
+You need 1-2 funds among the jungle of Index Funds.
+It reminds me of the quote from John Bogle.

 “The winning formula for success in investing is owning the entire stock market through an index fund, and then doing nothing.
 Just stay the course.”